apache/camel/examples/camel-example-docs/README.txt

 To run the example using Maven and generate the documentation type mvn camel:dot

+The reports should be generated in target/site/cameldoc/index.html

 To run the example using Ant and generate the documentation type ant

-The reports should be generated in target/site/cameldoc/index.html
+If the dot executable is in your path, .svg images will be generated for any .dot files under target/site/cameldoc

 You can see the routing rules by looking at the java code in the src/main/java directory and the Spring XML configuration file in